Sample Room in Sulz |

 Look at ResLife's website to see other sample rooms.)

 For those living on campus next year, congratulations, You've applied for housing!
 Whether you picked your own roommate or Barnard will be hand-picking your roommate(s) for you, this marks the beginning of a new phase in your life.
-Living with a roommate taught me so much about myself and made me so much more self-aware.
-Living in the quad allowed me to forge so many beautiful relationships with people from all over the world!
-Now that you've applied, here are some tips/things I want to share with you that I wish I knew:
+Living with a roommate can teach you so much about yourself and make you so much more self-aware.
+Living in the quad can allow you to forge so many beautiful relationships with people from all over the world!
+Now that you've applied, here are some tips/things we want to share with you:

 1. It really helps to establish a form of communication with your roommate(s).
 Whether it's text messages, snaps, IG DM's, phone calls or in person, it's inevitable that you will both have comments and concerns.
 An example could be that your roommate gets ready really loudly in the morning when you're trying to sleep and it's waking you up earlier than you'd like to be awake, or you get back really late when they're already sleeping and don't realize that you're waking them up.
 Or it could be something minor like checking in with them to see if they need groceries at the store.
 Whatever the specifics, you will 100% need to establish a form of communication if you want things to go smoothly.
-Take it from meMy roommate and I eventually texted to communicate, though I wish I had spoken up more during the times I needed to.
+Communication is KEY.

 2. On that note, speak up!
-I never knew how hard it would be for me to speak up when something made me uncomfortable until I had a roommate.
-Don't get me wrong, things ran smoothly most of the time, and my roommate and I spoke a lot about random things like our favorite artists, TV shows and life back home.
-But for fear of ruining the relationship, when small things bothered me, I didn't say anything.
+It can be hard to speak up when something makes you uncomfortable.
+Things ran smoothly most of the time, and you and your roommate can speak a lot about random things such as favorite artists, TV shows and life back home, etc. However, you may not say anything (even for small things that bother you) if you fear of ruining a relationship.
 You'd be surprised at how easy it is to just let things slide.
 But guess what, you didn't come to college for your roommate(s)!
 You came to college to start the journey of becoming the best version of yourself.
 And to do that, you need a comfortable place to come back to!
 So, speak up!

 3. With that in mind, please be considerate.
 Put yourself first, but do so respectfully.
 Make sure that at the very least, you're respectful to the people you're living with.
 Be open to compromise, listening and possibly making changes.
 Points 2 and 3 may seem a little contradictory, but you will quickly learn how to find the balance between speaking up/asking for what you need, and respecting the needs of your roommate(s).

 5. Your roommate(s) do(es) not have to be your best friend(s)!
 ResLife isn't matching y'all based on potentially becoming life-long friends, but rather how you would get along living together.
-They don't foresee you finding the Grace to your Frankie and neither should you!
-In fact, while your roommate could become your bestie, the majority of people that I know are only in contact with their roommates through dm'ing each other on IG, or the smiles/head nods that they exchange if they cross paths.
-The likelihood of you finding the Grace to your Frankie somewhere other than your room is much higher, and you should be excited for that!
+They don't foresee you finding the SpongeBob to your Patrick and neither should you!
+In fact, while your roommate could become your bestie, the majority of people may only be in contact with their roommates through DM'ing each other on IG, texting, or the smiles/head nods that they exchange if they cross paths.
+The likelihood of you finding your bestie somewhere other than your room is much higher, and you should be excited for that!

 For the combo double above, the open door leads to a common room connected to another double.
 These three rooms together make a quad.
 The common room above with the four desks is in the middle of both doubles.
 The Sulz quads have a different setup with four people living in the same room.
 Also pictured below is a Sulz triple!